Chukwuemeka Odumegwu Ojukwu: 1966 coups and events leading to the Nigerian Civil War

 Lieutenant-Colonel Ojukwu was in Kano, northern Nigeria, when Major Patrick Chukwuma Kaduna Nzeogwu on 15 January 1966 executed and announced the bloody military coup in Kaduna, also in northern Nigeria.
 It is to Ojukwu's credit that the coup lost much steam in the north, where it had succeeded.
 Lt.
-Col. Odumegwu-Ojukwu supported the forces loyal to the Supreme Commander of the Nigerian Armed Forces, Major-General Aguiyi-Ironisi.
+Col. Odumegwu-Ojukwu supported the forces loyal to the Supreme Commander of the Nigerian Armed Forces, Major-General Aguiyi-Ironsi.
 Major Nzeogwu was in control of Kaduna, but the coup had failed in other parts of the country.

 Aguiyi-Ironsi took over the leadership of the country and thus became the first military head of state.
 On Monday, 17 January 1966, he appointed military governors for the four regions.
 Lt.
 Col. Odumegwu-Ojukwu was appointed Military Governor of the Eastern Region.
 Others were: Lt.-Cols Hassan Usman Katsina (North), Francis Adekunle Fajuyi (West), and David Akpode Ejoor (Mid West).
 These men formed the Supreme Military Council with Brigadier B.A.O.
 Ogundipe, Chief of Staff, Supreme Headquarters, Lt.
 Col. Yakubu Gowon, Chief of Staff Army HQ, Commodore J. E. A. Wey, Head of Nigerian Navy, Lt.
 Col. George T. Kurubo, Head of Air Force, Col. Sittu Alao.

 By 29 May, the 1966 anti-Igbo pogrom started.
 This presented problems for Odumegwu Ojukwu, as he did everything in his power to prevent reprisals and even encouraged people to return, as assurances for their safety had been given by his supposed colleagues up north and out west.

 On 29 July 1966, a group of officers, including Majors Murtala Muhammed, Theophilus Yakubu Danjuma, and Martin Adamu, led the majority of Northern soldiers in a mutiny that later developed into a "Counter-Coup" or "July Rematch".
 The coup failed in the South-Eastern part of Nigeria where Ojukwu was the military Governor, due to the effort of the brigade commander and hesitation of northern officers stationed in the region (partly due to the mutiny leaders in the East being Northern whilst being surrounded by a large Eastern population).

 The Supreme Commander General Aguiyi-Ironsi and his host Colonel Fajuyi were abducted and killed in Ibadan.
 On acknowledging Ironsi's death, Ojukwu insisted that the military hierarchy be preserved.
 The most senior army officer after Ironsi was Brigadier Babafemi Ogundipe.
-However, the leaders of the counter-coup insisted that Lieutenant Colonel Yakubu Gowon be made head of state, although both Gowon and Ojukwu were of the same rank in the Nigerian Army.
+However, the leaders of the countercoup insisted that Lieutenant Colonel Yakubu Gowon be made head of state, although both Gowon and Ojukwu were of the same rank in the Nigerian Army.
 Ogundipe could not muster enough force in Lagos to establish his authority as soldiers (Guard Battalion) available to him were under Joseph Nanven Garba, who was part of the coup.
 This realisation led Ogundipe to opt-out.
 Thus, Ojukwu's insistence could not be enforced by Ogundipe unless the coup plotters agreed (which they did not).
 The fallout from this led to a standoff between Ojukwu and Gowon, leading to the sequence of events that resulted in the Nigerian civil war.